 Stephanie Izard first made a name for herself as the Top Chef Season 4 winner, but it's her homey West Loop restaurant The Girl and the Goat that put her on the James Beard map.
 Her Chinese concept, Duck Duck Goat, has become one of the hottest tables in town.
 Acclaimed chef Paul Kahan boasts seven Chicago restaurants.
 He's been racking up accolades for redefined Midwestern cuisine (Publican), Mediterranean flavors (Avec), and Tex-Mex (Dove's Luncheonette).

 A Stunning Stage for Filmmakers

-Major Conventions are Booking Chicago
+Major Conventions Have Taken Notice & Are Booking Chicago

+More recently in June 2016, Chicago hosted 38,500 American Society of Clinical Oncology (ASCO) attendees, with the group booking return years 2021 through 2025.
 The Risk Management Society (RIMS) Annual Meeting will head to Chicago in 2021 and, in 2018, the American Society of Association Executives (ASAE) will convene in Chicago for their Annual Meeting & Exposition.